 Posted August 20, 2012 at 09:30 pm by Former Writer

 When flashing an AOSP ROM on a CDMA phone, it’s a win-some lose-some affair.
 You gain the functionality that comes with a pure Android experience.
 However, you traditionally lose USB Modem and Diagnosis Mode on your device.
 For those who are unaware, USB Mode and Diagnosis Mode are accessed via codes you enter into the dialer.
 This is not only required to activate the phone on some networks, but also helpful in alleviating some problems like restoring your IMEI using QPST.
 However, for many Samsung devices, that is no longer a problem.
 Now, you can get all this functionality back without flashing back to a stock ROM.

-Posted May 21, 2012 By: Former Writer
+Posted May 21, 2012 at 06:30 am by Former Writer

 The last time we mentioned the Samsung Epic 4G and the MTD partition map, we talked about how you could turn your favorite ROM into an MTD ROM using a tutorial that was a little complicated, but not too difficult.
 However, as time goes by, things like this often become easier and it’s only a matter of time before it becomes so simple that even an amateur flasher can do it.
 That time is now.
 XDA Recognized Developer RandomKing has released a recovery-flashable update.zip that completely automates the MTD conversion process for users who are still having trouble getting this right.